Our goal is to provide students with an excellent medical education that can be seamlessly translated from the classroom to the bedside.

 Distributive Learning at the University of Saskatchewan

 The College of Medicine is situated in Saskatoon but is a provincial resource.
 The Internal Medicine residency program has a training site in Regina with residents based in Regina for their three core years of training.
 Regina based residents have the opportunity to do some of their rotations in Saskatoon and the Saskatoon residents also do some of their training in Regina.
-For residents assigned to short-term rotations in Regina, shared housing is provided in four 1 bedroom apartments located in the North Residence tower on the University of Regina campus.
+For residents assigned to short-term rotations in Regina, private apartments near the hospitals are provided.

 The first three years of the residency program are considered core training.
 The purpose of these years is to build a firm foundation in the practice of internal medicine that will be supplemented by either: a) subspecialty training or b) an additional year of training internal medicine in preparation for a community or academic practice in internal medicine.